yesco/esp-lisp/README.md

 - unix:esp-lisp> ./mcu

 To connect to it and run it.
+Requires screen.

 ## Memory optimizations